cbaughan/CerilloWrangling/README.md

 # CerilloWrangling
 Repo for wrangling and analyzing OD data from Cerillo using the growthcurver R package

-# 03/16/23
+7/28/23

-Added a cerillo_wrangling function.
+Added a protocol file created by Coralee D'Agostino.

-Renamed cerillo wrangling file to growthcurver analysis
+Removed the cerillo-wrangling function.

+Added a line that removes columns by name instead of position.